 About Financial Aid at Campbell University

 For six consecutive years, Institutional Research & Evaluation, Inc. in its annual publication America’s 100 Best College Buys has recognized Campbell University as one of the nation’s best educational values.
-When comparing Campbell’s tuition, fees and living expenses, it is apparent our affordability and value separate us from the others.
+When comparing Campbell’s tuition, fees, and living expenses, it is apparent that our affordability and value separate us from the others.
 Campbell’s tuition is consistently one of the lowest among the private universities in North Carolina and the entire Southeast.

 Our Office of Financial Aid is committed to helping students meet their educational goals and objectives.
 That’s why we offer extensive financial aid resources.
 Approximately 88 percent of Campbell students receive some form of financial aid from a wide range of sources.
 The range of sources include merit-based scholarships, grants, need-based aid, loans, opportunities for student employment, and a deferred payment plan.